SK8-PTY-LTD/SK8Tech_Document/README.md

-# markdown
+# Introduction

+As business grows, the demand for versioned text had been high.
+In turn, we turn to Gitbook for help.

-This repo contains the text needed for various occations.
+This repo contains the raw text needed for various marketing occations.